Nabarbi: Nabarbi and Belet-Nagar

-In early scholarship the view that Nabar might be an uncommon spelling of the toponym Nippur was also present, which lead to the proposal that Nabarbi was instead related to Ninnibru, "Lady of Nippur", a name used to refer to the wife of Ninurta in the Ur III and Isin-Larsa periods.
+In early scholarship the view that Nabar might be an uncommon spelling of the toponym Nippur was also present, which lead to the proposal that Nabarbi was related to Ninnibru, "Lady of Nippur", a name used to refer to the wife of Ninurta in the Ur III and Isin-Larsa period.

 Structurally similar theonyms

 It has been pointed out that Nabarbi's name is structurally similar to that of Kumarbi, "he of Kumar".
 The structure of these two names has been used as an argument in favor of restoring the name ḫrḫb from the Ugaritic myth Marriage of Nikkal and Yarikh, written in the local alphabetic script, as Ḫiriḫibi, "he of the mountain Ḫiriḫ(i)," (Note: Both this god and the myth he appears in are assumed to have Hurrian origin.)
 On the same basis it has been argued that the god Aštabi had Hurrian origin.
 However, subsequent research has shown that the original spelling of his name was Aštabil, and that he was already worshiped in Ebla before the arrival of Hurrians in Syria.
 (Note: It is possible that he instead originated in a religious and linguistic substrate absorbed first by the Eblaites and then by Hurrians, similarly to Išḫara.)